OKR VS KPI: What are the differences between OKRs and KPIs?

 KPI Methodology: Key Performance Indicators

-Key Differences between OKR and KPI
+Key Differences Between OKR and KPI

 When analyzing the differences between OKRs and KPIs, several aspects stand out: